HS Communication Design Course Descriptions

 Adobe Illustrator is a vector-based software used to create illustrations and logos for the commercial art industry.
 Students will learn the powerful drawing and type tools in Illustrator, and are encouraged to use their creativity to produce original artwork and graphics.
 A mini portfolio of class projects is produced during this course.

-HAD 146 Typography for Visual Designers (formerly known as: Typography for Graphic Design)
+HAD 146 Organic Typography (formerly known as: Typography for Visual Designers)

 HAD 149 Advertising and Graphic Design Portfolio

 Improve your art and design work so that it accurately represents your talent and discover what colleges are looking for in your portfolio.
 You'll develop your art and design sensibilities while creating new projects to strengthen your existing portfolio and learn how to incorporate more typography into your work so it is more graphic.
 This class will enable students to take their existing pieces and revise them so that they are targeted to the Advertising and Graphic Design college-level programs.
 This course also teaches you the best way to present an online portfolio.
 Students will learn scanning, basics, Adobe Illustrator and Photoshop, as well as PDF file formats.

 Previous basic art experience required.
 Please bring samples of work to the first class session.

 Produce your own original magazine using professional industry software: Adobe Photoshop, Illustrator, and InDesign.
 Emphasis is placed on creativity as you use your own photographs, artwork, poems and essays to express your point-of-view.
 Skills to be learned include layout design, image enhancement, scanning photographs, and manipulating typography.
 Your finished magazine may be used as a portfolio piece when applying to college.

 No previous computer experience needed.
 Gallery